This easy potato soup recipe has all the flavors of a loaded baked potato, but it’s ready in 15 minutes.

-- Put the bacon in a large pan over medium high heat.
+- Meanwhile, put the bacon in a large pan over medium high heat.
 Cook flipping occasionally until cooked through, 5-6 minutes.
 Once done, transfer bacon to a plate but leave the bacon fat in the pan.

-- When microwave is done, add broth to the potatoes along with salt.
+- When microwave is done, pour heated broth over the potatoes and add the salt.
 Increase heat to high.
 Stir.
 Keep it covered until it reaches a boil.
 Reduce heat to a vigorous simmer stirring occasionally.